 Keep good records of your expenses.
 Don’t round up numbers.
-For more information concerning help with an IRS tax audit, call us at 713 774 4467.
+For more information concerning help with an IRS tax audit, contact us.

 WHY SMALL BUSINESS OWNERS ARE BEING AUDITED?

-One of the reason most small business owners and self-employed are being audited is because they deal in cash and money not reported to the IRS.
+One reason most small business owners and self-employed people are being audited is because they deal in cash and money not reported to the IRS.
 This establishes potential unreported income opportunity.
 Personal deductions are often claimed by small business owners as business deductions.

 There are other criteria the IRS auditors use when selecting tax returns for audits.
 Best thing to do plan your taxes in advance and keep your records for an eventual tax audit.